1 Introduction

 1.2 General design

 The core feature of ggalign lies in its integration of the grammar of graphics into advanced visualization through its object-oriented Layout system.
-The package provides two main Layout classes:
+The package provides three main Layout classes:

 • the StackLayout class: Put plots horizontally or vertically.